emirkonuk/defocus_deblurring/README.md

 - Wiener Filtering, and
 - Richardson Lucy Algorithm

 can be found in the Notebook.
-For example, here is the results of applying a naive inverse filtering vs. Wiener Filtering for both known and unknown Signal-to-Noise ratios in the presence of a small additive noise:
+For example, here is the results of applying a naive inverse filtering vs. Wiener Filtering for both known and unknown Signal-to-Noise ratios in the presence of small additive noise:

 ![Wiener Comparison](https://github.com/emirkonuk/defocus_deblurring/blob/master/imgs/wiener_comparison.png)